 The UE shall be continuously scheduled in LTE PCell and NR PSCell during the entire length of T1.
-During the time duration T1 the UE shall transmit at least 99.5% of ACK/NACK on NR PSCell..
+During the time duration T1 the UE shall transmit at least 99.5% of ACK/NACK on NR PSCell.

 If the NR PSCell is not in the same band as the deactivated SCell, the UE is only allowed to cause interruptions on NR PSCell immediately before and immediately after an SMTC.
 Each interruption on NR PSCell shall not exceed the value defined in Table 4.5.2.3.5-2.